symbol/symbol-docs/source/guides/account.rst

         :language: javascript
         :lines: 56-64

-Alice needs to lock at least 10 XEM.
+Before sending an aggregate bonded transaction, Alice needs to lock at least ``10`` XEM.
+This mechanism is required to prevent network spamming and ensure that transactions are cosigned.
 Once Bob cosigns the transaction, the amount of XEM becomes available again on Alice's account.

 After lock funds transaction has been confirmed, Alice announces the aggregate transaction.